Frequently Asked Questions

 If your team decides to go ahead with a controversial project, ensure you treat high-stakes issues with respect.
 Remember that iGEM students are ambassadors for the global synthetic biology community; what your team does this year may have a large impact beyond the competition.
 We also recognize that iGEM is an international community, and issues that are contentious and polarizing in one country or culture may already be settled in another.

 Even projects which aim to develop the technical aspects of synthetic biology, rather than apply them to a real-world problem, can have important societal implications.
 Some examples of Integrated Human Practices in Foundational Advance projects include Marburg 2018, who integrated what they learned from their engagement with visually-impaired high school students to make both their wiki and presentation accessible, and Heidelberg 2017, who developed software to screen DNA sequences produced by their directed evolution algorithms for any potential safety concerns.
+Your team could also look into issues of intellectual property, or do stakeholder consultations, with members of the scientific community as stakeholders.

 What if we want to patent our work?